 Opportunities for relaxation

 When your feet tell you that you’ve had enough of sightseeing and shopping, relax in one of Porto’s beautiful parks: the Jardins do Palacio de Cristal or the pine groves of Parque de Cidade, Portugal’s largest urban park.
-For a different perspective of the city, take a boat trip down the river Doura for just 15 euros an hour.
+For a different perspective of the city, take a boat trip down the river Doura for just 15 euros an hour or explore the local sights in comfort by hiring a car from Discovercars.com who offer reliable car hire and great rates.

 Have you ever visited Porto?
 Where would you recommend visiting first?